 Be careful who you bring with you.
 If you haven’t already fallen in love with them while doing one of the first seven items on this list, then you definitely will while watching the sunset. 🙂Kır Gazososu has the best view on the island.
 The sunset is spectacular.
 We think it’s on the top five of best sunset spots in Istanbul.
 And what’s so great about it is that it’s a place that not many people have discovered: when you leave Aya Yorgi, go to the rocks behind the restaurant.
 The view is just…terrific.
 There’s a great rock where you can sit and watch the sunset.
 If no one is there, grab it for yourself!

 When you’re walking around the island, you’ll see a ton of restaurants on the shore.
 But the restaurant that we recommend is located in the back at the furthermost point of the island.
 At this restaurant, you’ll be able to eat by ordering from a simple menu and sitting on wooden chairs.
-But if you’re looking for something nicer or more adventurous, then you can check out our What and Where to Eat in Büyükada post. 👉 Marked as number 22 on the map above.
+But if you’re looking for something nicer or more adventurous, then you can check out our What and Where to Eat in Büyükada post.
+Click here for the location.
+Number 2 on the map.

 As soon as you get off the ferry, you’ll see people eating ice cream on a cone stacked five scoops high.
 These massive ice cream cones have become a tourist attraction in themselves on Büyükada.